latchset/custodia/API.md

 - 401 if authentication is necessary
 - 403 if access to the key is forbidden
 - 404 if no key was found
-- 406 not acceptable, key exists but does not match type requested
+- 406 not acceptable, key type unknown/not permitted

 Storing keys